dancozmuta/invoice-manager/README.md

-### Objective

-Your challenge is to build out this invoicing application for NHD's accounting department and get it looking as close to the design as possible.

 ### Brief

 Using TypeScript and Angular, your task is to build out the project to the design files provided in the `/designs` folder.
 The functionality outlined in **Expected Behaviour** is more important than implementing the designs pixel-perfect.
 You are only supposed to build out the desktop version of the assignment and it does not need to be responsive.